 "Vehicle Service.
 The routine service and maintenance of vehicles limited to the replacement of fluids and minor parts such as brakes, tires, windows, filters, mirrors, and accessories.
-The term does not include body and fender repair, painting, repair or replacement of powertrain components other than tires, or other significant work."
+The term does not include body and fender repair, painting, repair, or replacement of powertrain components other than tires, or other significant work (see heavy repair)."